 VPNs to Try

-IPVanish – This is the VPN I use.
-I find it to be a good balance between privacy and the ability to unlock content.
+IPVanish – I find it to be a good balance between privacy and the ability to unlock content.
 They are fantastic at location coverage with over 60 countries.
 They meet all the privacy standards from a technical standpoint.
 However, they are based in the United States, which is a Five Eyes country.

-Mullvad – Great for privacy with the exception of being in Sweden, a fourteen eyes country.
+Mullvad – This VPN is more for laptops and desktops as they do not have a apps on mobile.
+It’s Great for privacy with the exception of being in Sweden, a fourteen eyes country.
 They have servers in less than 20 countries so they aren’t great for unlocking content.
 Another drawback is they limit connections to 3 clients.